Here are ten top options to get you started…

 Cost: 14-day free trial is available, then $59/pm

 VoilaNorbert: for those who go after targeted prospects, this is a nifty email-lookup piece of technology for tracking down the all-important decision maker.
 When LinkedIn isn’t getting you to who you want, you can enter the name of the person you’d like to find the email address for, along with the company they work for, then VoilaNorbert will find the email address.
 You can even find identities in bulk.

 Cost: Free to find up to 50 emails, then plans start at $49/pm or pay-as-you-go at $0.10/lead

 Boomerang: I’ll bet you’ve never thought you even needed an email follow-up tool.
 Enter Boomerang, which is especially helpful for those who deal with a lot of leads, but don’t have the time, patience or organisation to keep track of outreach efforts.
 This Gmail extension helpfully delivers emails back to your inbox when you don’t receive a response from the person you originally emailed.
 Therefore, you can reach out to a number of prospects and set it up so you get the email back in your inbox within, say, a week.
 Perfect for those without the time or personality to be super-organised, but don’t want to forget about precious leads.

 Cost: Free at 10 message credits/pm, then paid plans begin at $5/pm

-- OptinMonster: is one of my personal favourite data capture tools, due to its simplicity and effectiveness.
+OptinMonster: is one of my personal favourite data capture tools, due to its simplicity and effectiveness.
 It can be easily integrated with most websites and any email marketing software, such as MailChimp.
-The email optin popups can be adjusted and arranged as you like until you are happy with the way it appears to those visiting your site.
-Grab those precious details of potential customers before they leave, as they were in there for a reason.
+The email opt-in popups can be adjusted and arranged as you like until you are happy with the way it appears to those visiting your site.
+Grab the valuable details of potential customers before they leave – because they were in there for a reason.